10 Best Scenic Flights in New Zealand

 Location: Hororata, Canterbury, South Island.

 In the South Island’s most popular mountain town, fly in any direction and you’re going to get sensational scenery.
 Head to Milford Sound, fly to Glenorchy on the edge of the wild and wonderful Mt Aspiring National Park, or land on glaciers in the alpine wilderness surrounds.
-See more 10 Queenstown Must-Dos.
+Book your flight with The Helicopter Line, Glacier Southern Lakes or Milford Flights., See more 10 Queenstown Must-Dos.

 Location: Queenstown, Otago, South Island.

 9. Lake Taupo

 New Zealand’s largest lake has many awesome sights seen from the sky.
 See the mighty Waikato River squeezing through the rapid-filled Huka Falls and Aratiatia Dam.
 Circumvent the ancient volcanic crater which has formed Lake Taupo to various different geothermal valleys billowing steam.
 Book your Taupo flight with Inflight Experiences.
 It’s one of the 10 Taupo Must-Dos!